apos/yaacs/README.md

 Hi there,

 this is a 3D printable case system to build a astro pc made initially for a raspberry Pi4 or/and thin client pc.
-It uses custom V-shaped conectors that are strong enough an easily interchangable.
-There are different variants of the housing, depending on you setup (see down my setup).
+It uses custom V-shaped connectors that are strong enough and easily interchangable.
+There are different variants of the housing, depending on your set up (see down my setup).
 You can use the Fusion360 project to alter everything upon your needs.
-You can combine everything and use the v-mount like dovetails and glue or srew them to whatever you like.
-You need a bigger or smaller housing?: feel free to make your own with the attached Fusion360 code.
+You can combine everything and use the v-mount like dovetails and glue or screw them to whatever you like.
+You require a bigger or smaller housing?: feel free to make your own with the attached Fusion360 code.

 As always: please precheck, make prototypes, test before you print with high-quality PLA or PC.
 And double check the dimensions.

 Licence is: Case system for Raspberry Pi © 2023 by Axel C. R. Pospischil is licensed under Attribution-NonCommercial-ShareAlike 4.0 International.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/